ioBroker/ioBroker.docs/docs/en/install/linux.md

 For the well-known safety aspects, we advise against it.
 For the installation of ioBroker it is sufficient to use the command sudo and prefix the respective command.

 ### Installation Node.js
-!> with the current installer from ioBroker (see below) **on a system without node.js** the currently recommended version of node.js is automatically installed!
+!> with the current ioBroker installer (see below) **on a system without node.js** the currently recommended version of node.js is automatically installed!
 A separate installation of node.js beforehand is **no longer necessary**

 The following instructions should also be used when downgrading.